grifferz/pah-irc/README.md

     Your hand of White Cards including any White Cards you already played are discarded.

-    If you are the current round's Card Tsar then you aren't allowed to resign.
-    Choose the winning play first!
+    If you are the current round's Card Tsar then play will move on without any Awesome Points being awarded.
+If the hand was complete (all players made their play and plays were announced in the channel) then these White Cards will be discarded and new White Cards drawn.
+Otherwise played White Cards will be returned to players' hands.

 *   `winner <number>`